Emmanuelson321/ShopSmartInc_websiteAnalysis/README.md

 c.
 Overall Purchase Behavior:
 Based on the data provided, what insights can you draw about this customer's overall behavior on the website?
 How might these insights inform marketing strategies or personalized recommendations for this customer?

+### Summary and Insight
+The following actionable insights were derived;